-Notice that you're not asking your Google Ads visitors to memorize a code or do any decoding.
+Notice that you're not asking your Google Ads visitors to memorise a code or do any decoding.
 The user's server understands the coding requirements within your website, and all of the token setting and translation is invisible to the user.

 Even so, you should test this environment often before you deploy it.
 If you encounter a coding error, you could block people from accessing your site, as it will seem as though they're fraudulent actors.
 It pays to test any system like this on multiple devices before you set it loose on the wider world.

 When Should You Use HMAC?